 We all have a role and share responsibility for the safety and quality of health services delivered to patients and service users within our services.
 As healthcare staff involved in treating patients, managing and improving health services, you will understand the importance of providing the best care possible for all our patients.

 This Framework document is the first part of the "Framework for Improving Quality" resource.
 It introduces the Framework and the drivers of quality that make up the Framework.
 It is a high level Framework that will require application at organisational level and with front-line wards, units and teams.
-The Quality Improvement Division will carry out information sessions over the coming months to raise awareness of the Framework across all service areas and will partner with front-line care teams to translate the Framework into useful actions to guide their work.
+The Quality Improvement Team will carry out information sessions over the coming months to raise awareness of the Framework across all service areas and will partner with front-line care teams to translate the Framework into useful actions to guide their work.

 Work is due to commence within one hospital group, community healthcare organisation and the National Ambulance Service to translate the Framework in 2016/2017.
 This will be done on a phased basis with work commencing in the acute hospital sector.